CRSlowik/CRSlowik/README.md

 # Hi Devs! 👋

 I am a true enthusiast of data science!
-I am always diving headfirst into data, trying to uncover some valuable insights.
+I am always diving into data, trying to uncover some valuable insights.
 What drives me is creativity and the desire to produce truly impactful results.

 <hr>